tgroshon/maze-kata/README.md

 traversal, can be re-purposed to work for starting inside of an unknown maze and finding an exit, the rest of the program (especially the digitizer and maze utilities) would need rewritten.

+See more discussion about the assumptions and constraints of my solution in the narrative walkthrough.

 ### Analysis Story 2